Osimhen: Iovino suggests why Super Eagles striker changed agent | Goal.com

 Osimhen scored 18 goals and provided six assists in 38 appearances across all competitions, winning the club’s Player of the Season award among other accolades.

-Following his eye-catching performances in the competition, the forward teamed up German Bundesliga side Wolfsburg, where he endured difficult spell before he moved to Charleroi.
+Following his eye-catching performances in the competition, the forward teamed up with German Bundesliga side Wolfsburg, where he endured a difficult spell before he moved to Charleroi.

 The Ultimate Strikers Academy graduate has nine caps for the Super Eagles and was part of Gernot Rohr’s side that finished third at the 2019 Africa Cup of Nations in Egypt.